Doctors Note Logo

 Understanding Daytime Hypersomnolence: Is it the Pill or You?

-Daytime hypersomnolence can stem from sleep aid side effects or underlying health conditions and lifestyle habits that disrupt restorative sleep.
-Symptoms include persistent grogginess, frequent dozing, and brain fog despite a full night’s rest.
+Daytime hypersomnolence—excessive sleepiness during waking hours—can result from sleep aid side effects, underlying medical conditions, or lifestyle habits that disrupt restorative sleep.
+Common symptoms include persistent grogginess, frequent dozing, and brain fog despite getting a full night's rest.

 answer background